The Half Sisters

-The Half Sisters is a Philippine television drama romance series broadcast by GMA Network.
-Directed by Mark A. Reyes, it stars Barbie Forteza and Thea Tolentino in the title roles.
-It premiered on June 9, 2014, replacing Villa Quintana on the network's Afternoon Prime line up.
+The Half Sisters is a Philippine television drama series broadcast by GMA Network.
+Directed by Mark A. Reyes, it stars Barbie Forteza and Thea Tolentino both in the title roles.
+It premiered on June 9, 2014, on the network's Afternoon Prime line up.
 The series concluded on January 15, 2016, with a total of 418 episodes.
-It was replaced by Wish I May in its timeslot.

 The series is streaming online on YouTube.